There are always very tiny problems in home theaters that we usually miss out on.

 Multi-channel bitstream should be selected if you are using a Blu-ray player.

 This one might seem funny to you but sometimes we forget that we have muted the audio of the system by mistake or by intention and we have forgotten this time when turning on the system. you must check if this is not the case.
 Unmute the audio, throw your remote, or turn up the volume.

-Always choose speakers from same brand or better be from the same series.
-Here I have a review on best speakers under $500.
+Always choose speakers from the same brand or better be from the same series.
+Here I have a review of the best speakers under $500.